SapporoAlex/SapporoAlex/README.md

-# Hi there! 👋 I'm Alex McKinley
+# G'day mate! 👋 I'm Alex McKinley
 I'm an Aussie and a passionate programmer based in Sapporo, Hokkaido, Japan.
 Welcome to my GitHub profile! 🚀

 ## About Me